FOR IMMEDIATE RELEASE

-Earlier this month, the National Council for Behavioral Health made a request to Congress for emergency funding in the amount of $38.5 billion to avert the collapse of behavioral health organizations nationwide.
+Earlier this month, the National Council for Mental Wellbeing made a request to Congress for emergency funding in the amount of $38.5 billion to avert the collapse of behavioral health organizations nationwide.
 The funding request followed a plea to Vice President Mike Pence to help locate PPE for behavioral health care providers.

 “This data confirms our decision to make an emergency funding request of $38.5 billion for behavioral health care providers,” said Ingoglia.
 “And it confirms that the pandemic is responsible for arguably our greatest economic challenge ever.”

 The online survey was conducted jointly by ndp | analytics and the National Council for Mental Wellbeing from April 6 to April 12, 2020.
 This quantitative analysis is based on survey of 880 behavioral health organizations located across the United States.
 Click here for the results.

 About the National Council for Mental Wellbeing

 The National Council for Mental Wellbeing is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
 Together with our 3,326 member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
 The National Council introduced Mental Health First Aid USA and more than 2 million Americans have been trained.

 About ndp | analytics